Office of Instructional Technology

 GNPS Instructional Technology Presentations

 Cybersecurity and Data Privacy Presentation at 12/16/19 Board Meeting

 Instructional Technology Presentation at 1/11/18 Board Meeting

 Board Policy #4526: Computer Network and Internet Acceptable Use

 Board Policy #8210.1: Electronic Surveillance

 Board Policy #8332: District-Issued Portable Electronic Devices

-Board Policy #8635: Information Security Breach and Notification
+Board Policy #8635: Information and Data Privacy, Security Breach and Notification

 Board Policy #8635E: Parents' Bill of Rights for Data Privacy and Security